calizarr/PhenoPiSight/Installation_guide.md

           * `gather_facts` doesn't need to be false if you don't have connectivity issues.
           * `when:` determines when a task will run if the variable after it is false, it will not run.
           * `become:` determines if the task will be run as a superuser.
+          * `hosts: ` needs to be changed to your appropriate inventory group.
       * [copy-pictures.yml][] -- Needs to change to be specific to the user setup.
           * Variables `img_dir` and `local_dir` need to be changed.
               * `img_dir` needs to be changed only if you're not using `/home/pi/Images` on the rPIs as your image destination.